Phakeme/Phakeme/README.md

+## Hello and welcome to my profile 👋

-### About me 👋
+### About me

 I am a passionate coder/designer.
-I love to work on my side projects including freelancing for clients during weekends and nights.
+I love to work on my <br/>
+side projects including freelancing for clients during <br/>
+weekends and nights.

+### Work experience

+Over 1 Year experience as a JavaScript developer. <br/> I have been working as a freelancer, designing and developing websites. <br/> I also work full-time at Art Printers as a Designer / Web Developer using React, Next-JS, and Node-JS.

 <!--
 **Phakeme/Phakeme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.